Coleslaw is a favorite side for picnics or BBQs, and it’s easy to make ahead of time!

 With some cabbage (or coleslaw mix) and a few basic ingredients, this will be a go-to side dish for almost any occasion.

-A Classic Coleslaw Recipe
+Classic Coleslaw: Recipe Highlights

-This is the best coleslaw recipe, perfect for parties and summer potlucks and it is so simple to make.
+This is the best coleslaw recipe, perfect for parties and summer potlucks, and it is so simple to make.

 - You need just a few ingredients, most of which you likely have on hand.